 Is TinyPumper a SCADA system?

 No, and that’s the point.
-SCADA is hardware at every well.
-TinyPumper is the pumper’s phone.
-If you need real-time control loops and alarm dispatch across a high-volume field, this isn’t that.
-If you need ‘what’s happening at my wells today,’ it is.
+TinyPumper is drop-in remote monitoring plus a pumper-first app: solar-powered gateway, radar on top of the tank, pressure sensor at the wellhead, 10-minute install.
+If you need real-time control loops and alarm dispatch across instrumented facilities and high-per-site-value pads, this isn’t that.
+If you need “what’s happening at my wells today” on conventional wells where SCADA never penciled (or legacy SCADA is breaking down), it is.
+Works at 50 wells or 5,000.

 Can AI replace SCADA?